 The Bank has a Remuneration Policy (Policy) approved by the Board, which is reviewed annually.
-It was reviewed by the Committee in November 2014, when it introduced a threshold for the mandatory deferral clause relating to executives.
-The updated Policy was approved by the Board in December 2014.
+It was reviewed by the Committee in November 2013, when it was amended to reflect the creation of the ME Bank Reward Framework.
+The Policy was simplified to focus on approval responsibilities and addressing APRA requirements.
+The updated Policy was approved by the Board in December 2013.

-The Policy applies to all permanent ME employees.
+The Policy applies to all permanent ME Bank employees.
 Some sections of the Policy apply only to the designated job types noted in those sections.
 The Policy does not apply to responsible auditors, non-executive directors or service contracts with third parties, which are dealt with under the Bank's Risk Management Framework.